 Annually, the Will County Children's Advocacy Center serves over 430 new children, and their non-offending family members.
 Multidisciplinary teams (MDTs) work together in our child-friendly facility to reduce trauma and identify resources so that children and families may begin the healing process.

 The Will County Children's Advocacy Center depends on the help of empathetic and generous individuals and corporations to carry out our life-changing mission for our most vulnerable children.
 Partner with us by giving of your time and resources in one or more ways:

 If you suspect child abuse in Illinois, call 1-800-25-ABUSE (1-800-252-2873) or call your local police department (911).

 The Will County Children’s Advocacy Center was established by Will County State’s Attorney James W. Glasgow in 1995 to vastly improve investigations into cases involving the sexual abuse of children.

 When children make an outcry of sexual abuse, they are brought to the Will County CAC, where a trained and compassionate forensic interviewer obtains an accurate statement in a neutral, non-suggestive and child-friendly environment.
 Interviews recorded at the Will County CAC have been used in the successful prosecution of hundreds of child predators over the last two decades.
 In addition, the Will County CAC's experienced staff provides children and families with counseling advocacy services that enable the healing process to begin.

-Glasgow established the Will County CAC in as a non-profit 501(c)(3) organization so that it will not impact Will County taxpayers.
+Glasgow established the Will County CAC as a non-profit 501(c)(3) organization so that it would not impact Will County taxpayers.
 As a result, the Will County CAC relies on private and public grants, donations and community fundraisers like the popular Men Who Cook fundraiser to provide its important services.